 “Very often, married couples ignore the potential challenges of retirement and say, ‘Oh, I know how to do leisure very well,’ but when leisure becomes one-third to one-quarter of your life, it’s a different story,” said Sara Yogev, Ph.D., a clinical psychologist and couples’ therapist near Chicago, Illinois.
 “Even couples that get along well need to find a new homeostasis in retirement for the time they spend together and apart, as well as the other domains of their life, like the division of housework.”

 But some marriages don’t survive the retirement transition.

-While the divorce rate is lower among older adults who have been married long term, a significant share of gray divorces do occur among couples who have been married for 30 years or more.
+While the divorce rate is lower among older adults who have been married long term, a significant share of gray divorces does occur among couples who have been married for 30 years or more, Pew Research Center found.
 Among all surveyed adults aged 50 or older who had divorced in the prior 12 months, about one third (34 percent) had been in their prior marriage for at least 30 years and 12 percent had been married for 40 years or more.

 The report indicates that many later-life divorcees said they had grown dissatisfied with their relationship and severed ties to pursue their own interests in the remaining years of their lives, but Paula Hartman, a gero-psychologist and founder of the Center for Healthy Aging, said the challenges of retirement are also often a factor.

 Work is a significant source of satisfaction for many adults, she said, giving them a sense of purpose and structure to their week.
-Absent a reason to start their day, many recent retirees say they feel adrift and experience feelings of sadness, which can contribute to other health conditions, such as fatigue, insomnia, weight fluctuations, and lower sex drive.2 (Related: Potential retirement obstacles )
+Absent a reason to start their day, many recent retirees say they feel adrift and experience feelings of sadness, which can contribute to other health conditions, such as fatigue, insomnia, weight fluctuations, and lower sex drive.3 (Learn more: Potential retirement obstacles)

 That’s hard on them, but also challenging for their spouse.